wkan17012021/nightwatch-demo/README.md

 - Nightwatch [API docs] (https://nightwatchjs.org/api/)
 - Explanation of [terminal and setup config] (https://www.hashbangcode.com/article/getting-and-running-nightwatchjs)
 - Video tutorials from [Testing Automation University] (https://testautomationu.applitools.com/nightwatchjs-tutorial/)
+- Screenshots for error events can be turned on in nightwatch.conf.js.
+Otherwise, you can take screenshots for 'successful' events or even intermediary steps.
+This resource seemed to work for me: https://testersdock.com/nightwatch-js-screenshots/

 ## Debugging